Old Kilpatrick: Roman fort

 The western end of the Antonine Wall is at Old Kilpatrick; the eastern end, 59 km distant, is at Bridgeness, to the east in Bo'ness on the Firth of Forth.
 The route was surveyed during the 18th century, and traced to the Chapel Hill, where various Roman artefacts were found.
 Lottery funding has been assigned to producing replica distance markers; the West Dunbartonshire marker is to be placed at Old Kilpatrick.

 In 1790, when the Forth and Clyde Canal was being constructed, the remains of a bathhouse were discovered.
-In 1913 the foundations of the fort, which had been conjectured as being in the vicinity, were confirmed.
+In 1913, the foundations of the fort, which had been conjectured as being in the vicinity, were confirmed.
 In 1923, during redevelopment of the area, significant archaeology was undertaken which established the size and nature of the Roman Fort.
 The fort, built around 81 AD, occupied an area of about four acres and was enclosed by an outer defensive wall.
 If the date is correct, it shows that the fort preceded the Antonine Wall by some sixty years.
 Internally, buildings discovered included a praetorium (headquarters), barracks and a granary.
 A video reconstruction of the site has been produced.
 Sir George Macdonald also wrote about the excavations.
 Major development precluded further significant excavation, and nothing is visible of the remains today; the remains lie beneath the houses of Gavinburn Gardens to the east, a large commercial building to the west and the A814 road to the north.
 Finds from Old Kilpatrick include several distance slabs.
 One distance slab by the Twentieth Legion is known to have been completed before 1684.
 It depicts Victory with a palm-branch in one hand and a garland in the other.
 It was found at Ferrydyke on the Clyde's northern bank and records the completion of 4411 feet; the last 3 Roman numerals are the same as the remaining ones on the other damaged distance slab (RIB 2206).

 The slabs along with many other finds from Old Kilpatrick are now kept at the Hunterian Museum in Glasgow.
 For example, 19 coins have been found as well as a beaker.
 On 3 December 1969 a Roman votive altar was found at Old Kilpatrick.
 It has been scanned and a video produced.
 The inscription mentions the First Cohort of Baetasians, previously known to have been at Bar Hill, and also a centurion from The First Legion (Italica).

+Medieval artefacts

+Old Kilpatrick was one of the original parishes in medieval Scotland.
+The current (1812) church is built on the site of the 12th century church.
+One known artefact, a remnant of the previous medieval church, a font is currently on display in the local museum.